ʻAkiapōlāʻau

-The ʻakiapōlāʻau (Hemignathus wilsoni), pronounced ah-kee-ah-POH-LAH-OW, is a species of Hawaiian honeycreeper that is endemic to the island of Hawaii.
+The ʻakiapōlāʻau (ah-kee-ah-POH-lah-ow), also known as the Hawaiian woodpecker, is a species of Hawaiian honeycreeper that is endemic to the island of Hawaii.
 Its natural habitats are dry and montane moist forests, and it is the only bird species on the island to occupy the woodpecker niche.
 The bird is 5.5 in in length, and has an unusually curved beak-(a specialist species).
 The ʻakiapolaʻau is a pudgy bird which has a whitish bottom and tail, black legs, yellow chest, orangish head, black face mask and bill and gray black wings.
 The male's song is either a loud, short pit-er-ieu or a rapid warba-warba.
 Its various calls include an upslurred whistle, a short cheedle-ee warble, and a short sweet.
-Due to the recent disappearance of the Kauai nukupuʻu in the 1900s and the Maui nukupuʻu in the 1990s, leading to fears that they may be extinct, the ʻakiapōlāʻau may be the last of its genus.
+Due to the recent disappearance of the Kauaʻi nukupuʻu in the 1900s and the Maui nukupuʻu in the 1990s, leading to fears that they may be extinct, the ʻakiapōlāʻau may be the last of its genus.
 It is the only member of the subgenus Heterorhynchus, which has a woodpecker-like feeding habitat and exclusively preys on insects, in contrast to the nukupuʻu, which were both insect-eaters and also hummingbird-like nectarivores.